 Being on the edge of adulthood might be scary, but your insurance doesn't have to be

-For an insurance company, insuring a 17-year-old driver is a considerably risky undertaking.
+For a car insurance company, insuring a 17-year-old driver is a considerably risky undertaking.
 Statistically speaking, 17-year-olds are more likely to engage in dangerous driving practices, which insurance companies see as monetarily risky investments for themselves.
-Because of this, insurance companies protect their interests from this risk through higher premiums — which results in you paying more money.
-Because of this, it shouldn't surprise you the average 17-year-old in 2016 paid an annual premium of $5,403 for insurance compared to the national average of $1,323.
+Because of this, car insurance companies protect their interests from this risk through higher premiums — which results in you paying more money.
+Because of this, it shouldn't surprise you the average 17-year-old in 2016 paid an annual premium of $5,403 for car insurance compared to the national average of $1,323.

-In an experiment to determine which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest rate with all other metrics constant with Progressive coming in second.
+In an experiment to determine which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest premium with all other metrics constant with Progressive coming in second.
 Our profile was a 17-year-old added to their parent's policy across 5 zip codes in the US.
-If you don't fall into our specific profile or into the zip codes we surveyed (which is highly likely), use our findings as a starting point while looking at many different companies in order to find the best rate for you and your driver.
+If you don't fall into our specific profile or into the zip codes we surveyed (which is highly likely), use our findings as a starting point while looking at many different companies to find the best rate for you and your driver.
 Because your teen's rate changes so much as they age, we suggest shopping for car insurance every 6 months.
 Do that here with us.

 |Location||State Farm||Allstate||Geico||Progressive||Liberty Mutual|